vercel/micro/errors/invalid-entry.md

 #### Why This Error Occurred

-When the `micro` command was ran, you passed a path to a file or directory that contains invalid code.
+When the `micri` command was ran, you passed a path to a file or directory that contains invalid code.
 This code might either not be syntactically correct or throw an error on execution.

 #### Possible Ways to Fix It

-The only way to avoid this error is to ensure that the entry file to your microservice (the one passed to the `micro`) command contains code that doesn't contain any syntax errors and doesn't throw an error when executed.
+The only way to avoid this error is to ensure that the entry file to your microservice (the one passed to the `micri`) command contains code that doesn't contain any syntax errors and doesn't throw an error when executed.

 ### Useful Links